-- The client requires a Head Support to support his / her / their head and reduce strain on his / her / their neck. - The client has extensor tone and requires a Head Support to achieve safe head positioning.
+- The client requires a Head Support to support his / her / their head and reduce strain on his / her / their neck when the back frame is reclined. - The client has extensor tone and requires a Head Support to achieve safe head positioning.